perspectives-ws/2022/content/home/cfp.md

 * Divergence between evaluation goals and what is actually captured by the evaluation
 * Nontrivial and unexpected experiences from practitioners

 We deliberately solicit papers reporting problems and (negative) experiences regarding RS evaluation, as we consider the reflection on unsuccessful, inadequate or insufficient evaluations as a fruitful source for yet another perspective on RS evaluation that can spark discussions at the workshop.
+This also includes papers reporting negative study results.
 Accordingly, submissions may also address the following
 themes:

 (a) “lessons learned” from the successful application of RS evaluation or from “post mortem” analyses describing specific evaluation strategies that failed to uncover decisive elements, <br>